StefRuseva88/jenkins-job/README.md

 ---
 ## Overview
 This repository contains a Node.js app.
-The project focuses on building a CI workflow using GitHub Actions to automate testing of a pre-existing Node.js application ("Student Registry").
+The project focuses on building a CI workflow using GitHub Actions and/or Jenkins to automate testing of a pre-existing Node.js application ("Student Registry").

 ## Project Goals: